codesinger/shu/doc/shu-manual.md

 [Command]
  (Function: shu-set-c-project)

 Mark a region in a file that contains one subdirectory name per line.
 Then invoke set-c-project and it will find and remember all of the c and h files in those subdirectories.
 You may then subsequently visit any of those files by invoking M-x vh which will allow you to type in the file name only (with auto completion) and will then visit the file in the appropriate subdirectory.
+If this function is called interactively, it clears the project name that was established by either *shu-setup-project-and-tags* of *shu-visit-project-and-tags*.